-- Mental health professionals who have graduated from an accredited mental health degree program with a clinical master’s degree.
-This degree must be generally recognized as the highest degree within the specific mental health profession.
-In addition, these individuals must have completed two years of post-degree didactic seminars and two years of weekly clinical supervision approved by the Institute.
+- Mental health professionals who have graduated from an accredited mental health degree program with a master’s degree.
+This degree should be recognized as the highest degree within the specific profession.

-- Physicians with specialties outside of mental health; or mental health clinicians who do not meet criteria for post-graduate study or clinical immersion.
+- Physicians with specialties outside of mental health; or mental health clinicians who do not meet the criteria for post-graduate study, as approved by the EUPI selection committee.

 - We will write to the individuals you list as references to obtain a total of three letters.
 Release of information forms are included for you to sign.
 The name of the person you list first should be in a position to give an overall evaluation of your work in that institution from access to composite records.
 Examples include:

 - The Dean of the Medical School; Chair of the Department or Director of Graduate Studies where your graduate degree was or is being obtained.